james-np69/MLP_Final_Project/README.md

 # MLP_Final_Project
 Guide:
-Open code in any python ide
+1.Open code in any python ide

-import dependencies
+2.import dependencies

-Run the code
+3.Run the code